HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 The CHOP Innovation Ecosystem defines academic entrepreneurship as “the intentional focus on translating science and technology developed in academic settings into health impact via commercialization routes.”
 Academic entrepreneurs perform many activities from within an academic setting and often with others' ideas (i.e., most academic entrepreneurs are not hoping to become CEOs of new companies).

 This course is designed for anyone interested in using entrepreneurship to make medical innovations accessible to patients.
-All CHOP or Penn faculty, staff, and personnel, including trainees, are welcome to apply!
+All CHOP faculty, staff, and personnel, including trainees, are welcome to apply!
 No previous entrepreneurship experience is required.

 Date | Session |